rya-sge/access-denied/_posts/2024-05-07-pedersen-hash-function.md

 The hash function is not collision-resistant for variable-length inputs.
 For example, if we allow larger bit strings to be hashed, such that their encoding is larger than the subgroup order, it come possible to compute collisions.

-**Reminder:*
+**Reminder**

 - The order of an elliptic curve is defined as the number of distinct points on an elliptic curve *E* including the point at infinity ∞.
-- When you perform multiplication (P + P + P....+P), you will finish by get all the points on the curve and you reach the point at infinity ∞ (0).
+- When you perform multiplication (P + P + P....+P), you will finish by get all the points on the curve and you reach thus the point at infinity ∞ (*0*).
 - The scalar factor requires to reach this point-at-infinity is the subgroup order and is called *r* in our example.
-We have the following equation where 0 is the point at infinity.
+We have the following equation where *0* is the point at infinity.

 **Example**
 $$